hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ![](/img/examples-of-the-api-definition-end-points.png "Detail of a resource - host-initiator group")

-With this definition file (YAML or JSON), users can generate client libraries and use them to consume the capabilities of the DSCC programmatically.
-Currently, there are many tools in the market which does this job, some of the well-known tools are:
+With this definition file (YAML or JSON), users can generate client libraries and use them to programmatically consume the capabilities of DSCC.
+Currently, there are many tools in the market which are capable to perform the conversion.
+The list of some of the well-known open-API convertor tools are:

 * [OpenAPI generator](https://openapi-generator.tech/)
 * [Swagger Codegen](https://swagger.io/tools/swagger-codegen/)